For residents outside of Quebec, view our national edition.

 Also, capital losses of an alter ego, self‑benefit, or joint partner trust can only be used within the trust, but capital losses of a segregated fund contract are allocated to you.
 This allows immediate application against other capital gains.

-Investors should consider segregated fund contracts or insurance guaranteed interest contracts (GICs) as alternatives to alter ego, self‑benefit, or joint partner trusts if they want:
+Investors should consider segregated fund contracts or guaranteed interest accounts (GIAs) as alternatives to alter ego, self‑benefit, or joint partner trusts if they want:

 - low costs